Asana/create-app-attachment-github-action/README.md

         run: echo "Status is ${{ steps.postAttachment.outputs.status }}"
 ```

-This workflow set up in the file above will run whenever a pull request is opened or reopened.
+The workflow set up in the file above will run whenever a pull request is opened or reopened.
+This GitHub action only runs in the context of a pull request so the event triggers must either be the [`pull_request`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) event, the [`pull_request_review_comment`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review_comment) event, or the [`pull_request_review`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review) event.

+Once this file is set up, commit and push your change to the **main branch of your repository.** The GitHub action is now set up, congratulations!

-#### Step 4: Enable the GitHub integration in your Asana project
+#### Step 4: Enable the GitHub integration in your Asana project (optional)

 <img src="assets/customize-button.png" alt="The 'customize' button in the project view">

-1. Navigate to a project where you would like to activate the integration
+- Navigate to a project where you would like to activate the integration
-2. Click on the Customize Menu drop-down in the right-hand corner
+- Click on the Customize Menu drop-down in the right-hand corner (1)
-3. Select **+Add app**
+- Select **+Add app** (2)

 <img src="assets/github-app-in-the-gallery.png" alt="The 'customize' button in the project view">

-4. Select **GitHub**
+- Select **GitHub**
-5. You’ll be prompted to authorize your GitHub account.
+- You’ll be prompted to authorize your GitHub account.
 Please follow the instructions
-6. The GitHub integration will be installed at a project level.
+- The GitHub integration will be installed at a project level.
 In the following screen, you can select the projects you would like to add the integration to
-7. Now, you can use the GitHub integration in any of the projects to which it has been added
+- Now, you can use the GitHub integration in any of the projects to which it has been added

-#### Step 5: Adapt the GitHub Action to your workflow
+#### Step 5: Adapt the GitHub Action to your workflow (optional)

 ##### Available parameters